-The American University Police Department (AUPD) has primary responsibility for law enforcement and the security of American University (AU).
+The American University Department of Public Safety (AU DPS) has primary responsibility for law enforcement and the security of American University (AU).
 Our mission is to create and maintain a safe and secure environment by protecting lives, securing property, and preserving peace and order.
-Our department is managed by the Executive Director of University Police and Emergency Management who serves as the Chief of Police.
-Our staff consists of professional and trained campus police officers, police dispatchers, and other team members dedicated to maintaining a safe for all members of the AU community.
+AU DPS is managed by the Assistant Vice President of University Police and Emergency Management, who serves as the Chief of Police.
+The staff consists of professional and trained campus police officers, police dispatchers, and others team members dedicated to maintaining a safe environment for all members of the AU community.